 These operations are not intended for interactive use.
 They are concerned with the processing of large numbers of rules in automatic proof strategies.
 Higher-order resolution involving a long list of rules is slow.
 Filtering techniques can shorten the list of rules given to resolution, and can also detect whether a subgoal is too flexible, with too many rules applicable.

-2.3.1 Combined resolution and elim-resolution
+1.3.1 Combined resolution and elim-resolution

 '''

 biresolve_tac : (boolthm)list -> int -> tactic

 bimatch_tac : (boolthm)list -> int -> tactic

-subgoals_of_brl : boolthm -> int

-lessb : (boolthm) (boolthm) -> bool

 '''